Sammyueru/Scratchworks_OLD/README.md

 More info coming soon!

-Extension URL (Copy into TurboWarp): https://sammyueru.github.io/Scratchworks/scratchworks.js
+Extension URL (Copy into TurboWarp and add it as an extension): https://sammyueru.github.io/Scratchworks/scratchworks.js